 4.1.
 Invoices.

-(a) For each calendar month, ECS shall deliver to Customer within 10 days following the last day of such month, an invoice for the monthly installment of the AnnualDemand Charge.
+(a) For each calendar month, ECS shall deliver to Customer within 10 days following the last day of such month, an invoice for the monthly installment of the Annual Charge.

+(b) No later than the tenth Business Day prior to the end of each month, ECS shall send Customer a written invoice specifying the Compression Services Charge payable to ECS.

-(b) Customer shall pay each invoice for the AnnualDemand Charge by the later of the 10th day after the invoice was received or (ii) the 20th day of the calendar month in which the invoice was received, and if such day for payment is not a Business Day, then the next Business Day.
+(c) Customer shall pay each invoice for the Annual Charge by the later of the 10th day after the invoice was received or (ii) the 20th day of the calendar month in which the invoice was received, and if such day for payment is not a Business Day, then the next Business Day.
 Customer shall make payment to ECS by wire transfer to the payment address set forth in Section 12.1.

-(c) If any invoice is not paid when due, then interest shall accrue and be payable on such past due amount at the annual rate equal to the prime rate from time to time charged by Citibank, N.A. to responsible and substantial commercial and industrial borrowers plus 2%, or the maximum rate permitted by applicable law, whichever is less (the "Past Due Rate"); provided, however, such failure to pay is not the result of a bona fide dispute or failure to timely receive notice of any such charges.
+(d) If any invoice is not paid when due, then interest shall accrue and be payable on such past due amount at the annual rate equal to the prime rate from time to time charged by Citibank, N.A. to responsible and substantial commercial and industrial borrowers plus 2%, or the maximum rate permitted by applicable law, whichever is less (the "Past Due Rate"); provided, however, such failure to pay is not the result of a bona fide dispute or failure to timely receive notice of any such charges.
 Such interest shall accrue beginning on the due date of such unpaid invoice or of such unpaid amount.

-(d) If Customer, in good faith, disputes any part of any invoice, Customer shall pay the portion of such invoice conceded to be correct.
+(e) If Customer, in good faith, disputes any part of any invoice, Customer shall pay the portion of such invoice conceded to be correct.
 If the disputed billing is determined to be correct, it shall be paid within ten days of such determination, along with interest calculated from the original due date until the date paid at an interest rate equal to the Past Due Rate.

 ARTICLE 5